 Klick the settings icon in the bottom right corner or Ctrl+Shift+x to open the advanced options.

-In the Advanced options tick Enable SSH and Use password authentification.
+In the Advanced options tick Enable SSH and Use password authentication.
 You can set the default Username and Password if you wish.
 Enable Configure Wifi, provide your SSID and Password and choose your Wifi country.

 Once that is done, plug the MicroSD card into your Raspberry Pi and power it on.
 Again you need to wait about one minute before continuing with the next step because the Pi needs a little time to boot and connect to your Wifi.

 Congrats!
 Your Pi is now set up for Headless use.